QuentinRa/blog.quentinra.dev/programming/web/android/activities/index.md

     }

 +    override fun onStart(owner: LifecycleOwner) {
-+        // App in foreground
++        // App in the foreground
 +    }

 +    override fun onStop(owner: LifecycleOwner) {
-+        //App in background
++        //App in the background
 +    }
 }
 ```